Cold Weather Camping Gear

 - Add insulation between you and the ground.
 Thrifty: Scroll down for details on making a foam pad and sleep system.

 - Make sure you have good insulation under you in the form of a ground pad like one from Thermarest or other brands; shop around for best prices.
+Also, we have seen recent sales and clearance from Alps Mountaineering and related brands on self-inflating pads; these tend to be very good prices.
 Air only mattresses will conduct heat (cold) very quickly.
 Self inflating, closed cell, etc. pads are good.
 Synthetic or down insulated pads are expensive but very good.

 - Thrifty: You can add extra insulation using the second sleeping bag, a non-cotton (fleece) blanket, styrofoam pad, etc.